gtinchev/tinchev.net/content/home/experience.md

         * Tech lead of a team on disentanglement technology for Alexa
         * Delivered machine learning models at scale to production
-        * Supervised PhD interns working on diffusion models
+        * Reserach on state-of-the-art generative models

   - title: PhD/DPhil student
     company: University of Oxford